 Coined by Stephen Covey in 1989, the two circles that reflect our worries in life are called the circle of concern and the circle of influence.
 The circle of concern includes a whole range of things concerning us - global warming, the state of the economy, attitudes in society, the university you attend, the way people drive their cars, etc. The important thing to understand is that there may be little you can do about many of these things as they may be outside your power of influence.
 Our circle of influence is much smaller.
 It includes the things you can do something about.
 The extent of this is obviously related to your power in society.

-The key is to focus your energy on the things that you can influence - this will enable you to make effective changes.
+The key is to focus your energy on the things that you can influence.
+This will enable you to make effective changes.
 Forming partnerships and alliances is important, as you may not have any direct influence over something in your circle of concern, but you may know other people who do.
 A team can have a wider circle of influence than an individual.

 Both are connected, being proactive means that you extend your circle of influence by focusing on what you can actually change.
-An example can be: you are concerned about global warming, in your circle of influence you can protest with other young people, act (recycling, biking, etc.), vote at the next elections, sign petitions, etc.
+An example can be: you are concerned about global warming, in vour circle of influence you can protest with other young people, act (recycling, biking, etc.), vote at the next elections, sign petitions, etc.

-Proactive Focus Positive energy enlarges Circle of Influence
+Proactive Focus Positive enegry enlarges Circle of influence

-Reactive Focus

-Negative energy reduces Circle of Influence
+Reactive Focus Negative enegry reduces Circle of influence

-circle of concern

 Could you write down your concerns and what could be done about them in the following diagram?
 What actions could you take to affect the things you can influence?
 Does it help you reevaluate your priorities?

+START PLANNING

-START PLANNING Now that you have a vision for the future and that you know where to focus your efforts, it's time to plan your action.
+Now that you have a vision for the future and that you know where to focus your efforts, it's time to plan your action.

 An action plan is a document that lists what steps must be taken in order to achieve a specific goal.
-The purpose of an action plan is to clarify what resources are required to reach the goal, formulate a timeline for when specific tasks need to be completed and determine what resources are required about the world and take action to do it.
-Just like the mosquito in the Dalai Lama's quote, each individual person has the potential to make a big impact.
-But when we come together with other people, the potential for change is even greater.
-That's when we can build movements.
+The purpose of an action plan is to clarify what resources are required to reach the goal, formulate a timeline for when specific tasks need to be completed and determine what resources are required.

 Name your challenge.
 What problem do you want to solve?
 What are your objectives?
 What stakeholders can you partner with in your community?
 What resources will you need?
 How will you communicate your project to the world?

 Who should know about it first?
 What channels will you use to reach them?

-DIFFERENT FORMS OF PARTICIPATION
+DIFFERENT FORM OF PARTICIPATION: Pick your action card

-PICK YOUR ACTION

-CARDS!